Tips on developing your child's vocabulary

 • Encourage them to read often and independently

 Our English programme aims to foster a love of reading and learning in every child.
-Students range from age two to older, building skills from reading and word recognition, to advanced level comprehension with the ability to critique complex passages of text.
-Vocabulary, grammatical precision, memorisation skills and the ability to compose answers are gradually accumulated through different genres of text, familiarising students with both fiction and non-fiction, expanding their knowledge of the world and introducing them to new areas of interest.
+Students range from age two to older, building skills such as reading and word recognition, expanding their vocabularies as they go.
+Students advance to later levels where they master reading comprehension and gain the ability to critique complex passages of text.
+Grammatical precision, memorisation skills and the ability to compose answers are gradually accumulated through different genres of text, familiarising students with both fiction and non-fiction, expanding their knowledge of the world and introducing them to new areas of interest.
+Speak to your local Kumon Instructor and find out what Kumon study can do for your family!